AC1706-67/bioreceipt.ai/PROJECT_RENAME_GUIDE.md

 Update all documentation files to reflect the new branding:

-- All `BIOPULSE_*.md` files ✅ (Already correctly named)
+- All `BioReceipt_*.md` files ✅ (Already correctly named)
-- Update any references to "HealthyTipApp" in documentation
+- Update any references to "BioReceipt" in documentation
 - Update file paths in documentation to reflect new structure

 ### **Step 8: Verification Checklist** ✅